OddFlavour/DailyChecklist/README.md

 The page will contain a calendar on the right (represented by `Calendar` component):
 - 6 rows (showing days of the month)
 - each row spans Sunday, Monday, ..., Saturday
-- each of the days will be represented by a `DayCell` component
+- each of the days will be represented by a `CalendarCell` component
 - the user can navigate between months (via prev/next buttons)
-- each `DayCell` will be clickable and will update the day plan accordingly
+- each `CalendarCell` will be clickable and will update the day plan accordingly

 It will also contain a day plan on the left:
 - with events added by user